MaGisterSoftware/sipclient/README.md

 # SipClient
 =========

-SipClient is an open-source SIP library for nodejs, compliant with the IETF RFC3261 specification.
+SipClient is an open-source nodejs SIP library, compliant with the IETF RFC3261 specification.

 ## Description